w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide clear instructions

-Ensure that instructions and guidance, such as on forms, are clear and simple to understand.
-Provide information about any input requirements, such as date formats.
-Clearly indicate any errors and link to them, and avoid using technical language in error messages and feedback.
+Ensure that instructions and guidance are clear, easy to understand, and avoid unnecessarily technical language.
+Describe input requirements, such as date formats.
+Clearly indicate any errors and link to them.

 {::nomarkdown}
 <%= example :start %>